Bobholamovic/CDLab/README.md

 Note however that currently `src/sw_test.py` does not support custom pre-processing or post-processing modules.

-## Using Models from Third-Party Libraries
+## Use Models from Third-Party Libraries

 Currently this projects supports the training and evaluation of models from the [change_detection.pytorch](https://github.com/likyoo/change_detection.pytorch) library, which can be achieved by simply modifying the configuration files.
 Please refer to the example in `configs/svcd/config_svcd_cdp_unet.yaml`。